himanshunangwal/Customer_Churn_Analysis/README.md

 ---

 ## 🚀 Conclusion
-This project helps businesses understand customer behavior and take proactive steps to reduce churn using data-driven insights and predictive modeling.
+This project demonstrates how machine learning can be used to predict customer behavior and support business decision-making.

 ---